Georgia

 History

 Georgia was incorporated into the Russian regime in 1795.
 As an interlude, Georgia was an independent state after the 1917 revolution, until the Red Army again possessed the country and made it part of the Soviet Union.
+From 1921 to 1991, Georgia was part of the USSR.
 Some of the Soviet Union’s most famous and feared leaders, such as Stalin and Lavrentiy Beria, were Georgian.
 In the nineteen eighties, however, the need for independence again resurrected – led by the Georgian Helsinki Committee’s leader, Zviad Gamsakhurdia.
 He later became the first president of Georgia.

-After Georgia’s independence in 1991, the economy collapsed, and the purchasing power of the population dropped about ninety per cent.
+In March 1992, Eduard Shevardnadze (Soviet Minister of Foreign Affairs from 1985 to 1991) was elected as the second head of state.
+After Georgia’s independence, the economy collapsed, and the purchasing power of the population dropped about ninety per cent.
 In addition, nationalistic, paramilitary groups tied to the mafia trampled into the streets.
 In the background, a potential conflict with Russia lured as Russian troops still remained in the country.

 This resulted in a number of bloody and armed conflicts.
 The coast-region, Abkhazia and the mountain-region, South Ossetia, detached from Georgia with Russian help.
 Hundreds of thousands escaped from ethnic cleansing.
 A new war in 2008 fortified Russia’s control over the two regions, even though, according to international law, the regions still belonged to Georgia.